The

 • Nurture children’s skills for tomorrow, building resourcefulness, flexibility and independence.

-To achieve these objectives, Parkhurst developed a three-part model which reorganizes education from teacher-centred to more child-centred, transferring critical learning responsibilities from the teacher to the child.
+To achieve these objectives, Parkhurst developed a three-part model which reorganizes education from teacher-centered to more child-centered, transferring critical learning responsibilities from the teacher to the child.

 These three parts, namely the House, the Assignment, and the Laboratory, form the critical, structural foundation of a Dalton Education.
 Through these three parts, the teachers and the students work together towards individualized goals that develop the mind, the body and the spirit.

-At DSHK, students will be organised in a four-strand Dalton structure to facilitate the effective implementation of The Dalton Philosophy:
+DSHK uses the Dalton Plan framework to facilitate the effective implementation of The Dalton Philosophy

 House